 The Plan's success will be measured by successful implementation of policies and strategies to meet the nine identified goals mentioned above.
 Other success determinations include generated annual review trends and assessment of the program's short and long-term metrics.
-The short and longterm metrics are provided below in Table E-3.
+The short and long-term metrics are provided below in Table E-32.

-Goal Short-term Metric Long-term Metric Goal 1: Organizational Management Completion of scheduled activities Annual LGU Audits Amount of dollars leveraged for projects from other agencies and property owners Formation of a Minnesota River Basin Commission Legislative funding support Goal 2: Surface Water Management Number and types of projects completed as part of the Cost Share Incentive Program and Water Quality Restoration Programs Number of targeted studies and projects completed • Positive trends in water quality parameters identified for monitoring efforts Goal 3: Groundwater Management • Number of targeted studies and projects completed Positive trends in water quality parameters identified for monitoring efforts Goal 4: Unique Natural Resources Management Number of targeted studies and projects completed Development and completion of the Fen Stewardship Development of groundwater model for fen management Number and acreage of unique natural resources protected, restored, or enhanced Acquisition of high valued easements Sustained protection of the fens and trout waters Goal 5: Wetland Management Completion of scheduled activities • Number and acreage of wetlands protected, restored, or enhanced
+Goal Short-term Metric Long-term Metric Goal 1: Organizational Management Completion of scheduled activities Annual LGU Audits Amount of dollars leveraged for projects from other agencies and property owners Formation of a Minnesota River Basin Commission Legislative funding support Goal 2: Surface Water Management Number and types of projects completed as part of the Cost Share Incentive Program and Water Quality Restoration Programs Number of targeted studies and projects completed Positive trends in water quality parameters identified for monitoring efforts Goal 3: Groundwater Management • Number of targeted studies and projects completed Positive trends in water quality parameters identified for monitoring efforts Goal 4: Unique Natural Resources Management Number of targeted studies and projects completed Development and completion of the Fen Stewardship Development of groundwater model for fen management Number and acreage of unique natural resources protected, restored, or enhanced Acquisition of high valued easements Sustained protection of the fens and trout waters Goal 5: Wetland Management • Completion of scheduled activities Number and acreage of wetlands protected, restored, or enhanced Goal 6: Floodplain and Flood Management • Completion of scheduled activities Number of structures damaged and value of flood damages Preservation of floodplain resources Goal 7: Erosion and Sediment Control Completion of scheduled activities Reduction in streambank and ravine bank and slope failures Positive trends in water quality Protection and preservation of Minnesota River Bluff Goal 8: Commercial and Recreational Navigation Completed of scheduled activities Number of targeted studies and projects completed • Secure regular congressional and state legislative funding for the 9-Foot channel

-Table E-3: Lower Minnesota River Watershed District Short-term and Long-term Metrics
+Table E- 32 : Lower Minn nesota River Watershe d District Short-term and Long-term Metrics 0